 This is where the two systems diverge the most, and where pilots flying under both authorities get into trouble.

-Under EASA, PIC time is tied to legal designation.
-You log PIC when you are the designated pilot-in-command of the flight, when you are flying solo, when you are acting as an instructor or examiner, or when you are flying as PICUS or SPIC with the appropriate countersignature.
-The key principle: pilot function times are mutually exclusive.
-On any given flight, your time goes in one column only.
+Under EASA, PIC time is tied to the logging cases in AMC1 FCL.050, not to who touched the controls.
+You log PIC when you are the designated pilot-in-command of the flight, when you are flying solo, when you are acting as an instructor or examiner, when you successfully complete certain tests/checks/assessments with the required countersignature, when you are flying as PICUS or SPIC with the appropriate countersignature, or when a specific PIC-under-supervision rule requires both pilots to log PIC.

-Under the FAA, PIC time is tied to the sole manipulator rule.
-You log PIC whenever you are the sole manipulator of the controls of an aircraft for which you are rated, regardless of whether you are the acting pilot-in-command.
-This means multiple pilots can log PIC simultaneously on the same flight.
+Under the FAA, PIC time is often tied to the sole manipulator rule.
+A sport, recreational, private, commercial, or airline transport pilot may log PIC when they are the sole manipulator of the controls of an aircraft for which they are rated, even if someone else is acting as PIC.
+The FAA also has separate PIC logging paths for acting PIC in operations requiring more than one pilot, flight instructors, and approved PIC-under-supervision programs.
+This means multiple pilots can log PIC simultaneously on the same flight when each meets a separate logging rule.

 Here’s what that looks like in practice:

 Scenario: A captain and first officer fly a 4-hour leg in an A320.
+Assume both pilots hold the FAA certificates and ratings needed for the aircraft, and the first officer is qualified to log SIC.
 The first officer hand-flies the departure and approach (1.5 hours total).
 The captain is the designated PIC for the entire flight.

-Under EASA, the first officer logs 4 hours of co-pilot time and zero PIC.
-Under the FAA, the same first officer logs 1.5 hours of PIC (for the portions they hand-flew) and 2.5 hours of SIC.
+Under EASA, absent PICUS or another specific PIC logging basis, the first officer logs 4 hours of co-pilot time and zero PIC.
+Under the FAA, the same first officer logs 1.5 hours of PIC (for the portions they hand-flew as sole manipulator) and 2.5 hours of SIC.
 The total hours are the same, but the split between PIC and SIC/co-pilot is completely different.

 This distinction matters enormously for pilots building PIC hours toward an ATPL or airline minimums.
 A first officer with 3,000 FAA hours might have 1,500 hours of PIC under FAA rules but only 200 hours of PIC under EASA rules (from PICUS time and any flights where they were designated commander).
 When applying to a European airline, it’s the EASA number that counts.